genderkit/genderkit/_articles/counselling.md

 Counselling approaches are talking therapies: by discussing your problems in a safe environment with a counsellor you can gain a deeper insight into them.
 Counsellors do not "treat" or "heal" people like a doctor, nor do they give you general life advice.
 The counsellor instead helps you understand yourself and your problems so that you can move forward.

-Practitioners may be known by a number of different names, including "counsellors", "therapists", "psychotherapists", "clinical psychologists" and "psychiatric nurses", depending on exactly what training they have and what their job involves {% cite sanders2002counselling %}.
+Practitioners may be known by a number of  names, including "counsellors", "therapists", "psychotherapists", "clinical psychologists" and "psychiatric nurses", depending on exactly what training they have and what their job involves {% cite sanders2002counselling %}.
 We're using the word "counsellor" here for simplicity.
 There are a variety of ways of working.
 Different approaches work for different people and in different situations.

 Your counsellor will be bound by rules of confidentiality which mean that they need to keep information you tell them private unless there is a good reason not to do so (for example, if they are required to by law, or if they believe you are at risk of killing yourself).
 Counsellors also normally have their own counsellors called "supervisors" who support them with the emotional challenges of their work.